tuist/homebrew-tuist/README.md

 ## Details

-When testing the formula, `Open3.popen3` is used instead of `shell_output`.
-This is because when executing `version` command, Tuist tries to create a directory for configuration files.
-However, the runner does not have sufficient rights to create the directory, which causes the test to fail with an error.
+The formula lacks tests because when running any command, Tuist tries to create a directory for configuration files.
+However, the runner does not have sufficient permissions to create the directory, which causes the test to fail with an error.
+I'm unsure how to isolate the run.